chuang76/symbolic-beat-tracking/README.md

 # Beat and Downbeat Tracking of Symbolic Music Data

 In this project, we construct a symbolic beat tracking system that performs joint beat and downbeat tracking in a multi-task learning (MTL) manner.
-The proposed models are based on recurrent neural networks (RNN), namely bidirectional long short-term memory (BLSTM) network, hierarchical multi-scale (HM) LSTM, and BLSTM with the attention mechanism.
-All three models are implemented with the [PyTorch](https://pytorch.org/) framework.
+The proposed models are based on variants of recurrent neural networks (RNN), All the models are implemented with the [PyTorch](https://pytorch.org/) framework.

 ![](https://github.com/chuang76/symbolic-beat-tracking/blob/master/figure/test.png?raw=true)